tedneward/Azgaarnoth/Cities/Veekz.md

 **Population:** 17,000 *(Humans: 2,500, Firstborn: 1,700, Created: 2,500, Hordish: 11,000)*

-**Citadel.** An ancient citadel stands within Veekz's city limits, but currently is all but abandoned.
+**Citadel.** An ancient citadel stands within Veekz's city limits, but currently is all but abandoned, having fallen into disrepair after the Ninth Siege a few decades ago, and still needing extensive (and expensive) repairs.
+Lord Veekz has been promising to repair the citadel for several years now, but keeps running into obstacles in doing so (including his own greed).

 ## Geography
 **Latitude:** -16.57, **Longitude:** 25.23